GatherSpot/MobileApp/README.md

 - - remind the registered events
 - - friends flollow up
 - - event recommandations

+- chat during the event

+- be able to register to events

 - rating past events

 - filter events by activity types
 - - search by distance radius

-- use of NFC to identify and verify members joining the event
+- display events on a map

 - share events with ease using a QRcode

 - cross referencing events from different social medias

 - offline features
+- - keep most recently lookup activities in the cache
-- -
+- - draft events
+- - use of NFC to identify and verify members joining the event

 ## planned features v2